 EPA intends to limit which scientific studies it will consider, which could undermine settled conclusions about the health impacts of air pollution.
-This is Part 1 of 3.
-Click to read Part 2 about the so called “secret science” proposed rule and Part 3 discussing comments by public health experts, and Part 4 on what the final rule’s downfall means for the Biden EPA.
+This is Part 1 of 4.
+Click to read Part 2 about the so called “secret science” proposed rule, Part 3 discussing comments by public health experts, and Part 4 on what the final rule’s downfall means for the Biden EPA.

 EPA has historically relied on the best available peer-reviewed science to carry out its mission.
 Federal law requires that EPA consider all available information in its decision-making.
 Yet, in a recent interview Administrator Pruitt said that he would announce a policy to exclude critical science from being considered by EPA.
 Under this policy, EPA could only consider scientific studies if the underlying data are made public in a way that would allow independent researchers to reproduce the results.